 Physically, the portable Discman wasn’t much different to the Walkman before it.
 Sony had made it easier and more convenient to listen to music, while giving us much better sound.
 But we still had a sizeable physical device to carry around, and one that needed accessories (CDs) to listen to music.

 The physical elements still sucked.
 If we wanted a catalogue of CDs to listen to on a plane journey, we needed to carry them with us.
 They also scratched, skipped, and when damaged were voided useless.
 Music was physically perishable, it had a wear-and-tear value while tied it to the physical realm.

 To be truly digital, music had to be physically dematerialised.

 Make some noise for the iPod.

-Apple made our entire music collection fit in our pocket.
+Apple would make our entire music collection fit in our pocket.

 With the help of a computer, we could easily transfer our CDs into MP3s, and listen on our iPods.
 No extra hardware, just the player and our headphones, to store and listen to 36 hours of music.
 Apple brought dematerialised music to the masses.

 But was it enough?
 Apparently not.
 We didn’t just want 1,000 songs in our pocket, we wanted every song in our pocket.
 We wanted variety.
 We didn’t want to purchase and download an album in order to listen to it.
 We wanted access to all music at all times, and we needed it to be affordable.